 Prior to Otala’s work, most amplifier designers naively saw feedback as some sort of panacea, to be applied in huge quantities to reduce distortion, invariably quoted at 1 kHz, which masked a host of evils that would be plainly evident at 30 kHz.
 One could arguably conclude that Otala discovered in TIM what was already known in another engineering discipline, but failed to interpret and apply his findings correctly – a point Bruno Putzeys’ touches on in ‘The F Word’.
-We do however, owe Otala a debt of gratitude for spurring an industry wide investigation into feedback that his paper triggered, but the road to understanding the intricacies of feedback as applied to audio amplifiers, and to being able to build high performance products, was to take at least another twenty years.
+We owe Otala a debt of gratitude for spurring an industry wide investigation into feedback that his paper triggered, but the road to understanding the intricacies of feedback as applied to audio amplifiers, and to being able to build high performance products, was to take at least another twenty years.

 The Four Evils